To download a copy of the bylaws, please click on UAV BYLAWS.

 ARTICLE I – NAME

 Section 1.
-The name of this organization shall be the Unified Arizona Veterans (UAV).
+The name of this organization shall be the Unified Arizona Veterans, Inc. (UAV).

 Section 1.
-The purpose of the Unified Arizona Veterans shall be to collectively promote veteran and veteran family related affairs endorsed by a majority of its member veteran organizations.
+The mission of the Unified Arizona Veterans shall be to collectively promote veteran and veteran family related affairs endorsed by a majority of its member veteran organizations.

 - The UAV shall provide a key conduit of veteran related information to all member organizations through meetings and internal communications.